slezica/ambient-control/README.md

 There's no use in uploading this to the PlayStore, since it requires a permission you can only grant through ADB -- and if you're going to grant it, you might as well read the source code.

-It's no beauty, and I don't intend to add any more features.
+It's no beauty (I think I even left some code half-written) and I don't intend to add any more features.
+If you find it useful, let me know, I may change my mind.

 The permission in question: